ndknitor/NdknitorDotNet/README.md

 ## `GetInsertEntity<TEntity, TKey>` Extension Method

 ### Description
-The `GetInsertEntity<TEntity, TKey>` extension method is used to retrieve the newly inserted entity of type `TEntity` from the database context, along with its auto-increment primary key value of type `TKey`.
-This method is useful when you need to work with the entire entity immediately after insertion.
+The `GetInsertEntity<TEntity, TKey>` extension method is used to retrieve the newly inserted entity of type `TEntity` from the database context after insertion and attach its auto-increment primary key value of type `TKey` to the entity parameter.
+This method is useful when you need to work with the entire entity immediately after insertion and want to have access to the generated primary key value.

 ### Signature
 ```csharp